nens/openradar/README.rst

     (virtualenv)$ pip install -e .

-Use symbolic links to link to external var/misc and localconfig files.
+Checkout our private radar repo in src/radar and use symbolic links to link to some configuration files.

-# TODO running celery on server and in development
+Make some symlinks:
+    var/misc -> ../src/radar/misc/
+    etc/supervisord.conf -> ../src/radar/etc/supervisord.conf
+    openradar/localconfig -> ../src/radar/radar/stagingconfig.py

+To start the celery worker, either run `supervisord` in the installation directory, or `supervisord -c /srv/openradar/etc/supervisord.conf` from elsewhere.

 Scripts